Salem Police Department (Massachusetts)

-The Salem Police Department (SPD) is the police department in the city of Salem, Massachusetts.
+The Salem Police Department (SPD) is the police department of the city of Salem, Massachusetts.
 The police headquarters was built in 1991 and is located at 95 Margin Street.
 As of 2021, the Chief of the Department is Lucas Miller.

 Rank structure

 History

 The Salem Police Department has a long history, tracing its roots back to the constables and sheriffs of the 1600s.
 The department was organized into its current form on May 23, 1836, by city ordinance, making it one of the oldest police departments in the country.

 The department's former headquarters was located at 17 Central Street and was in use from 1914 to 1992.
 A new headquarters building was opened in 1992, and dedicated in the name of former Chief Robert St. Pierre on May 11, 2012.

 Three officers in the Salem Police Department have died while on duty.

 Personnel

 Sworn personnel

 The following is a breakdown of the sworn personnel by city ordinance when fully staffed.